zhengjunyao-work/arc24/docs/modeling/Iteration_34_developing_omni_arc.md

 The training duration should be increased proportionally to the new tasks.

-TODO: how many tasks has the baseline?
+The baseline has 1200 tasks.

 ## Results